Helmet: Helmet types

 Helmets of many different types have developed over time.
 Most early helmets had military uses, though some may have had more ceremonial than combat applications.

 Two important helmet types to develop in antiquity were the Corinthian helmet and the Roman galea.

 During the Middle Ages, many different military helmets and some ceremonial helmets were developed, almost all being metal.
 Some of the more important medieval developments included the great helm, the bascinet, the frog-mouth helm, and the armet.

 The great seal of Owain Glyndŵr (c.
 1359 – c.
-1415) depicts the prince of Wales & his stallion wearing full armour, they both wear protective headgear with Owain's gold dragon mounted on top.
+1415) depicts the prince of Wales and his stallion wearing full armour, they both wear protective headgear with Owain's gold dragon mounted on top.
 This would have been impractical in battle, so therefore these would have been ceremonial.

 In the 19th century, more materials were incorporated, namely leather, felt and pith.
 The pith helmet and the leather pickelhaube were important 19th century developments.
 The greatest expansion in the variety of forms and composition of helmets, however, took place in the 20th century, with the development of highly specialized helmets for a multitude of athletic and professional applications, as well as the advent of modern plastics.
 During World War I, the French army developed the Adrian helmet, the British developed the Brodie helmet, and the Germans produced the Stahlhelm.

+The development of hard hats for workplace safety may have been inspired by the helmets of WWI, and they have become a standard type of safety equipment on many construction job sites and industrial locations.

 Flight helmets were also developed throughout the 20th century.
-A multitude of athletic helmets, including football helmets, batting helmets, hockey helmets, cricket helmets, bicycle helmets, motorcycle helmets and racing helmets, were also developed in the 20th century.
+A multitude of athletic helmets, including football helmets, batting helmets, hockey helmets, cricket helmets, bicycle helmets, ski helmets, motorcycle helmets and racing helmets, were also developed in the 20th century.

 Helmets since the mid-20th century have often incorporated lightweight plastics and other synthetic materials, and their use has become highly specialized.
 Some important recent developments include the French SPECTRA helmet, Spanish MARTE helmet or the American PASGT (commonly called "Kevlar" by U.S. troops) and Advanced Combat Helmet, or ACH.

-Also sports helmets like ski-helmets.
+In the early 21st century, the Catalan sport/tradition of castells saw the introduction of helmets for the children who make up the pom de dalt or top three levels of a castell.
+The helmets were specially designed with a soft outer surface, to protect the child while mitigating the risk that the helmet could injure others during a fall.